No. 4 Group RAF: Reformation in the Second World War

 Prior to the invasion of Normandy in June 1944 intense attacks began on French marshalling yards and gun emplacements on the French coast, troop concentrations and V-weapon sites, reaching a peak in August when 3,629 sorties were flown.
 In addition No. 4 Group undertook urgent transport work and in little more than one week ferried 432,840 gallons of petrol to the British Second Army during Operation Market Garden.

 In 1945, 4 Group attacked targets at Hanover, Magdeburg, Stuttgart, Cologne, Munster and Osnabrück plus the Sterkrade, Wanne-Eickel, Bottrop and many other synthetic-oil centres, bombing by day and night.
 Its attention later transferred to bombing railway centres in preparation for the crossing of the Rhine.

+It is reported that No. 102 Squadron RAF was transferred out of the Group to Transport Command on 8 March 1945.

 During the war 61,577 operational sorties were flown, the group trained many Bomber Command crews and helped to create two other bomber groups.
 On 7 May 1945 No. 4 Group was transferred to Transport Command, and by July 1945 the group consisted of the following flying units:

 A Douglas Dakota in RAF colours.